Matt Bomer Flashes Pearly Whites During ‘Papi Chulo’ Premiere

 I’m so grateful to be at the #torontofilmfestival for the first time this year, and to share this movie, Papi Chulo, with the public for the first time.
 I had such a wonderful time working on this with the astoundingly talented @alejandropatino12 and our brilliant writer/director @mrjohnbutler, along with the most lovely producers, cast, and film crew imaginable.
 Hope to see you in Toronto!
 Contrary to what you may have heard, a tank top is not required for entry to the screening. @tiff_net #papichulofilm

-Matt coyly revealed that this was something he had done in real life a few times when someone recognizes him in public at a time that isn’t convenient for him to stop.
+Matt coyly revealed that this was something he had done in real life a few times when someone recognized him in public at a time that wasn’t convenient for him to stop.
 While he said it was only something that happened a handful of times as he’s usually willing to stop and engage fans, he admitted the instances of him using this as a reason not to stop typically happened when he was with his children.

 Matt’s film Papi Chulo has a release date in the United States of March 8, 2019.